leah0gallagher/golden-dataset-billingchatbot/README.md

 | `fictional_patient_database.md` | The fictional patient records + system prompt used to set up each model under test |
 | `README.md` | This file |

-All patient data is invented for this project — no real people, no real PHI.
+All patient data is invented for this project.
+No real PHI, obviously!

 ## Methodology